cea-hpc/modules/doc/source/module.rst

 writes the environment changes to stdout as python, perl, ruby, tcl, lisp, r or cmake code.

-Initialization may also be performed by calling the **autoinit** sub-command of the :file:`modulecmd.tcl` program.
+Initialization may also be performed by calling the :subcmd:`autoinit` sub-command of the :file:`modulecmd.tcl` program.
 Evaluation into the shell of the result of this command defines the :command:`module` alias or function.